 A request for an adjustment for a computer is processed via reimbursement of up to $1,800 (includes the cost of one computer and it's accompanying allowable software and hardware, whichever is less).
-For the 20-21 academic school year a printer up to $200 can be reimbursed as well.

 A request for a computer reimbursement can be made one time during your enrollment at Georgetown Law and must be submitted during the academic year with which you purchased it.